-The local governing body will designate a lead governor for Safeguarding and Child Protection.
+Montpelier Primary School's governing body will designate a lead governor for Safeguarding and Child Protection.
 The lead governor will monitor the school's safeguarding policy and procedures, liase with the Designated Safeguarding Lead and report to the governing body.